- Healthy eating means eating 3 balanced meals a day with healthy snacks in between.

 - Lots of sugar is also found in foods such as cakes, cookies, and candies.
 Whole grain or wheat desserts may contain less sugar.
 It’s okay to enjoy these foods once in a while as long as they don’t replace healthier foods.

 - As with sugar, solid fats can be found in desserts too.
-Choosing desserts made with fruit purees or olive oil instead of butter and cream can be healthier options, but it's also okay to enjoy these foods once in a while, as long as they don't replace healthier foods.
+Choosing desserts made with fruit purees or olive oil instead of butter and cream can be healthier options; however, it is okay to enjoy these foods once in a while, as long as they don’t replace healthier foods.